zhoooltyj/DevelopingDataProducts/README.md

 # Developing Data Products

-Shiny App:
+**Shiny App**
 https://zhoooltyj.shinyapps.io/data_product/

-Presentation:
+**Presentation**
 http://rpubs.com/zhoooltyj/data-product

-The files of the presentation are avalaible in the repo "presentation".
-And the files of the application are: server.R, ui.R and helpers.R, include.md.
-The data is in the repo "data".
+- The files of the presentation are avalaible in the repo "presentation".
+- And the files of the application are: server.R, ui.R and helpers.R, include.md.
+- The data is in the repo "data".